Red Bank Corridor (Segment I) Overview

-The Red Bank Corridor (Segment I) project area extends approximately between US 50 (Columbia Parkway) in Fairfax and the I-71 ramp in Madisonville.
-Its primary road, the Red Bank Expressway, is one of the only north-south thoroughfares east of I-71, and the local roadway network supports multiple areas that are experiencing a resurgence of development and growth.
+Eastern Corridor Segment I, the Red Bank Corridor, extends roughly between the I-71 ramp in Madisonville and US 50/ColumbiaParkway in Fairfax.
+Its primary road, Red Bank Expressway, is one of the only north-south thoroughfares east of I-71, and the local roadway network supports multiple areas that are experiencing a resurgence of development and growth.

-The goal of the Red Bank Corridor (Segment I) project is to create a balance of mobility and access through the area to better serve local communities, businesses and neighborhoods while at the same time, improve travel along this important community connector.
+The goal for improvements along the Red Bank Corridor is to create a balance of mobility and access that better serves local communities, businesses, and neighborhoods and improve travel along this important community connector.
+Objectives include:

-- Reducing existing congestion and delays along Red Bank Expressway, particularly at major intersections with Madison, Duck Creek and Brotherton roads
+- Reduce existing congestion and delays along Red Bank Expressway, particularly at major intersections with Madison, Duck Creek, and Brotherton roads

-- Re-establishing and enhancing local roadway network connections to address local transportation needs and provide additional opportunities for congestion management
+- Re-establish and enhance local roadway network connections to address local transportation needs and provide additional opportunities for congestion management

 Using information gained through a comprehensive study and public engagement, ODOT developed a series of recommended improvements for the Red Bank Corridor.
 These are outlined in the Red Bank Corridor’s Preferred Alternative Implementation Plan (December 2013).